- Types of waste and recycling

 - a paper collection

-- Mixed food and garden waste
+- a food waste collection

 - a residual-waste collection (anything that cannot be recycled as above)